Thogan24/Thogan24/README.md

 Hi, I'm Tyler

-I am currently a sophomore at Rutgers interested in Mathematics, AI/ML, and Unity/C# Game Development
+I am currently a second year student at Rutgers interested in Mathematics and AI/ML

 You can contact me through gmail - thogan1924@gmail.com